nice-game-hints/deponia/04-village/revivitalizing-liquid.md

 ## What do I hide the lady bull picture with?
 There is a red carpet on Lonzo's floor.
 Throw it over the bulletin board.
 Now the bull's blood is ready.

-# How do I get the boold out of the bull?
+# How do I get the blood out of the bull?
 How do you get blood out of a bull?
 Or from a human?

 ## Tell me what